kaizau/an-http-story/README.md

-# A HTTP Story
+# A HTTP Story 🧶

-> A game about finding one's way...
+> A 3rd-person VR platformer about finding one's way...

+Sometimes, the web can be a beautiful place.
+Other times, it can be a dangerous place.

+This is one of the latter times...

+## Details 🔍

-My entry for the 2020 js13KGames competition, WebXR category.
+My first-time entry for the 2020 js13KGames competition, WebXR category.

-Best experienced on...

-Controls...
+Works best on:

+- Oculus Browser (Quest) - VR controls, but no speech synthesis
+- Firefox 81 - Keyboard and mouse
+- Chrome 84 - Keyboard and mouse

+## Controls 🕹

+### VR

+- Trigger to move Zyra to block
+- Trigger (hold) to drag blocks

+### Keyboard and Mouse

+- Arrow keys to move the camera
+- Click to move Zyra to block
+- Click (hold) to drag blocks

+## Bonus 🍰

+Coil members can create and load custom levels and dialogue!

 ## Credits 🙏